nafasebra/awesome-webdesign-tools/README.md

 - [Shape so](https://shape.so/) - 36000+ Icons & Illustrations to SVG, Lottie, React.
 Shape lets you customize the style, colors and border of static & animated icons and illustrations.
 You can export to React, SVG and Lottie code.
 - [Imgur](https://imgur.com/) - Discover the magic of the internet at Imgur, a community powered entertainment destination.
 Lift your spirits with funny jokes, trending memes, entertaining gifs, inspiring stories, viral videos, and so much more.
 - [svgrepo](https://www.svgrepo.com/) - 500.000+ Open-licensed SVG Vector and Icons
+- [svgicons](https://svgicons.sparkk.fr/) - Ready to use SVG icons for the web

 ## Colors